godotengine/godot-docs/classes/class_projectsettings.rst

 See :ref:`VSyncMode<enum_DisplayServer_VSyncMode>` for possible values and how they affect the behavior of your application.

-Depending on the platform and used renderer, the engine will fall back to ``Enabled`` if the desired mode is not supported.
+Depending on the platform and used renderer, the engine will fall back to **Enabled** if the desired mode is not supported.

+\ **Note:** V-Sync modes other than **Enabled** are only supported in the Forward+ and Mobile rendering methods, not Compatibility.

 \ **Note:** This property is only read when the project starts.
 To change the V-Sync mode at runtime, call :ref:`DisplayServer.window_set_vsync_mode<class_DisplayServer_method_window_set_vsync_mode>` instead.